Here's what's open and closed under Quebec's lockdown measures

 In orange zones, snowmobile or quad rest stops that offer meal service must follow the same regulations as restaurants, i.e., no more than two adults, accompanied by their underage children, per table.
 Customers must have a reservation, and their contact information must be recorded in a register kept by the restaurant owner.

-Students in class bubbles do not need to distance.
-Students and staff from different class bubbles need to maintain distance at all times.
+Students have been divided into class bubles, where they don't need to distance.
+Students and staff from different class bubbles, however, need to maintain six feet distance at all times.

-As of March 8, students in grades 1 to 6 in primary schools in red zones will be required to wear a procedure mask at all times in the classroom, when they move around and on school transport.
+Students in grades 1 to 6 and secondary school in red zones are required to wear a procedure mask at all times in the classroom, common areas and on school transport.

 On-campus learning can resume in universities and CEGEPs with class capacity capped at 50 per cent.
 All staff and students must wear a surgical mask when possible.
 Masks will be provided to schools by the province.